 Why do this problem?

-may be used as a good start to discussion about collecting data on a relevant topic.
-It offers pupils the chance to decide what method of collecting data they might use and how they would like to display what they find out.
+may be used as a good start to discuss about collecting data on a relevant topic.
+It offers pupils the chance to decide what method of collecting data they might use, and how they would like to display what they find out.

 You might choose to begin by asking the children what competitive games they know, and what they know about them.
 You might choose to show some videos from the frequently updated Olympic website.

 Tell me what information you want to collect.

 How did you decide?

 How will you know who you've asked?